Why are My Hydrangea Leaves Turning Brown?

 - Slowly release the fertilizer and formula for safe growth.

-- Reorganize the solid with extra fertilizer once a month.
+- Reorganize the soil with extra fertilizer once a month.

 - Remove the crunchy leaves carefully to make the plant clean.